 This history of Zorro brings together the character’s origins and demonstrates his impact on pop culture, not only revealing that Zorro was the inspiration for the most iconic superheroes we know today but also delving into the Latinx origins of the masked crusader.

 “Saddle-up!
 Andes takes us on an exhilarating, dust-kicking ride through the actual origins and history of the first hemispheric Latinx superhero: Zorro.
 Washing off proverbial monochromatic whites to reveal beautiful browns, we deep-dive into hemispheric Latinx histories that precede McCulley’s 1919 pulp along with the blitz of Euro-Anglo make-overs in TV, film, and mainstream comic books.
-In this swashbuckler of a ride, Andes powerfully excavates the true significance of that swish-slash Z: the super-symbol that signifies the strength, struggle, and spirit of Latinx folx yesterday, today, and tomorrow”—FREDERICK LUIS ALDAMA, distinguished university professor and award-winning author.
+In this swashbuckler of a ride, Andes powerfully excavates the true significance of that swish-slash Z: the super-symbol that signifies the strength, struggle, and spirit of Latinx folx yesterday, today, and tomorrow”—FREDERICK LUIS ALDAMA, distinguished university professor at The Ohio State University and Eisner award-winning author of Latinx Superheroes in Mainstream Comics

 “Zorro’s Shadow is a wonderfully fascinating account of a pop specter that has long haunted North America: Zorro, a settler-colonial avenger brought to life by Stephen J. C. Andes’s dogged archival research and sharp interpretation.”—GREG GRANDIN, author of Fordlandia and The End of the Myth